Skip to content

 Transformative Agreements

-The transformative agreements, valid between 3 and 5 years, can waive the Open Access publishing fees usually charged to the author in approximately 3,700 journal titles published by Springer, Cambridge University Press and Wiley.
-Books in Open Access and the Book Processing Charge (BPC) fees are not covered by the agreements.
-The agreements described below allow EUI corresponding authors to publish their articles in Open Access without paying any Article Processing Charge (APC).
+The transformative agreements, valid between 3 and 5 years, can waive the Open Access publishing fees usually charged to the author in 6,200 journal titles published by Cambridge University Press, Elsevier, Springer and Wiley.

 Tips and information